rawlk/rawlk.github.io/_posts/2015-06-22-Dodge Intro.md

 - HID lamps & reflectors/lenses
 - LED interior light swap
 - EDGE Juice CTS <- I'm new to the world of diesels, but this thing is pretty sweet
-- Air Dog Lift pump
+- Air Dog Lift pump (freshly replaced motor in [this post](https://rawlk.com/dodge/2015/11/27/Failed-Dodge-Lift-Pump.html))
 - S&B Cool Air intake
 - 4in MagnaFlow turbo-back
-- Newish set of 6Y Duralast batteries
+- Brand new set of 6Y Duralast batteries (10/2016)
+- Brand new set of Optima Yellowtop batteries (Aux) (10/2016)
-- Viair 380c compressor w/ 2g tank
+- Viair 380c compressor w/ 2.5g tank
 - Grover 37"
 - Auxbeam front floods
 - Brushguard
+- Nerf Bars

 <img src='/img/dodgeenginebay.jpg' alt='The engine bay' style='width: 500px;'/>

-So I do have several questions.
-I'm new to the world of large trucks and overlanding but am ready to dive in  Any help or advice is greatly appreciated!
+I'm new to the world of large trucks and overlanding but am ready to dive in.
-That lift pump.
-I can't find a whole lot of maintenance instructions for it.
-How often are the filter(s) supposed to be changed?
-It seems to be in a pretty standard location but it worries me it hangs so far below the frame, do many people move 'em?

 <img src='/img/dodgesideliftpump.jpg' alt='Dodge Side & Lift Pump' style='width: 500px;'/>

 Unfortunately though, I do have a lot of chips and quite a few cracks in the paint, especially up on the roof of the truck.
 They might get fixed eventually, but not any time soon.
 I also have the factory shackles and overload springs for the back end, with a Leer 122 on the back, I'm thinking I might go ahead and re-add them.

-Last one for now..
-SoCal seems to be pretty active...
-Anyone up in the bay area?
-Would anyone be willing to show me the ropes when I move out late July?
+Hopefully with plans to build out the back.